 As SAWA regrouped in a virtual space, public spaces witnessed protests against the cuts in basic rights that were soon overshadowed by conspiracy ideologies.
 Usual habits and customary liberties had been shaken by virus containment measures, but critical manifestations instead centred on discourses of segregation, on a dangerous outside or certain “scapegoat”-groups that were blamed for “the situation.”
 The contrast could have hardly been harsher.

-Communities need to have stories, certain narratives that bring them together as collectives.
+Communities need to have stories – certain narratives that bring them together as collectives.
 Those narratives can build up commonalities and reassure the group members in sharing their history.
 As with al-Hisn, those stories crystallise, for example, in buildings and monuments that then embody these communities.
-But intangible practices form commonalities and feelings of familiarity as well, be them cultural habits, societal decorum, or protests that effect an immediate feeling of being a collective.
+But intangible practices form commonalities and feelings of familiarity as well, be they cultural habits, societal decorum, or protests that affect an immediate feeling of being a collective.
 Both buildings and practices form spaces of belonging, public spaces of a community.

 For sure, spaces of belonging differentiate between those that are embodied by them and those who are (momentarily?) not.
 Eventually, they possess the potential to be claimed exclusively for one collective, hence to be turned against other groups via exclusion.
 I think of this as a dormant potential that may or may not be awakened over time.

-As histories go along, at least in my understanding, there is rarely, or never, a single interpretation or view to anything.
-I resort to buildings to get a clearer picture: they get changed over time, annexed with other parts, its usage varies, … in short, there is not one stable identity to it, but various historical traces layered one
+As histories go along, at least in my understanding, there is rarely, or never, a single interpretation or view of anything.
+I resort to buildings to get a clearer picture: they get changed over time, annexed with other parts, their usage varies, … in short, there is not one stable identity to it, but various historical traces layered one